-- First, you need to step your right foot forward the table.
+First, you need to step your right foot forward to the table.
 Your body should lean to the right side.

-- Second, contact the ball when it is at the highest position (at its top bouncing position).
-Depend on how much backspin on the ball, hit the ball at the position of 3 o’clock or 4 o’clock.
+Second, contact the ball when it is at the highest position (at its top bouncing position).
+Depending on how much backspin on the ball, hit the ball at the position of 3 o’clock or 4 o’clock.

-- Third, quickly come back to the neutral position.
-Prepare to attack the next shot, the ball returned will definitely a long ball.
+Third, quickly come back to the neutral position.
+Prepare to attack the next shot, the ball returned will definitely be a long ball.